-The Head of school has responsibility for the day-to-day management of all aspects of the school's work, including provision for children with special educational needs.
-The Head of school will keep the Governing Body fully informed on Special Educational Needs issues.
-The Head of school will work closely with the SENDCo and the Governor with responsibility for SEND.
+The Headteacher has responsibility for the day-to-day management of all aspects of the school's work, including provision for children with Special Educational Needs.
+The Headteacher will keep the Local Governing Body fully informed on Special Educational Needs issues.
+The Headteacher will work closely with the SENDCo and the Governor with responsibility for SEND.